 Driveway landscaping is different from other landscaping for a few key reasons, and as long as you bear those in mind, you should be fine.

 The first key thing to consider is visibility.
-Tall plants are all well and good in other parts of the yard, but bordering a driveway, especially where it meets the road, they can create a real headache.
-When planning, make sure to pay attention to plants’ mature
+Tall plants are all well and good in other parts of the yard, but bordering a driveway, especially where it meets the road, can create a real headache.
+When planning, make sure to pay attention to plants’ mature height – what may seem inconspicuous as a seedling could grow into a monster later.

 What are the Best Driveway Plants?